Home/Legumes/Red Kidney Bean

 Instructions

 1. 1.
-In a large bowl, combine the cooked red kidney beans, cherry tomatoes, red onion, corn, and cilantro.
+In a large bowl, combine the red kidney beans, cherry tomatoes, red onion, bell pepper, and cilantro.

 2. 2.
-In a small bowl, whisk together olive oil, lime juice, chili powder, and salt.
+In a small bowl, whisk together the olive oil, lime juice, cumin, salt, and pepper.

 Red Kidney Bean and Quinoa Bowl

-A nutritious bowl combining red kidney beans and quinoa, topped with avocado and a tangy dressing for a filling meal.
+A nutritious bowl filled with protein-rich quinoa and red kidney beans, topped with avocado and a tangy dressing for a satisfying meal.

 Ingredients